 If you or a loved one has suffered an injury due to a vessel’s unseaworthiness, you should consider enlisting the help of an attorney.
-As the leading Gulf Coast maritime lawyers, the experienced legal team of Lapeze & Johns is ready to answer any questions you have about your case.
+As experienced Gulf Coast maritime lawyers, the legal team of Lapeze & Johns is ready to answer any questions you have about your case.
 Contact us today at (713) 739-1010 for a free initial evaluation.

 To help you get started, we have included some commonly asked questions about unseaworthiness vessels and what that means to maritime workers.

 What exactly does it mean when a vessel is considered unseaworthy?